 It’s a lot to remember so outside in really does help.
 Even if all else fails, just don’t speak with your mouth full!

-For more tips on dining have a read of our Eight Beautiful Edible Flowers.
+For more tips on formal dining have a read of our Eight Beautiful Edible Flowers.